LuiggiPasacheL/Todo-list-vue/README.md

-# vue-project
+# Todo-list-vue

-This template should help get you started developing with Vue 3 in Vite.
+My project for vue 3 learning, is a minimalist Todo list for a single user. enter in this [link](https://luiggipasachel.github.io/Todo-list-vue/#/) to see the app.

 ## Recommended IDE Setup